Division of Rheumatology & Immunology

 For more information visit our Research page.

 The Division is proud to be training the next generation of physicians and investigators who will study and care for patients who suffer from rheumatic diseases.
 Faculty members actively participate in educating medical and graduate students, residents, clinical fellows and postdoctoral research fellows.
-The Rheumatology Fellowship Training Program, under the outstanding leadership of Dr. Faye Hant, Assistant Professor, and Dr. Corey Hatfield, Assistant Professor, is fully accredited and comprised of 6 clinical and research fellows selected from a competitive pool of candidates.
+The Rheumatology Fellowship Training Program, under the outstanding leadership of Dr. Faye Hant, Associate Professor, is fully accredited and comprised of 6 clinical and research fellows selected from a competitive pool of candidates.
 Fellows are supported in part by a NIH Training Grant (Gary Gilkeson, PI).
 The Rheumatology Fellowship Training Program offers fellows the opportunity to see a wide array of rheumatic disease patients in a variety of clinical settings, to participate in clinical and basic research, and to obtain advanced training leading to a Master’s Degree in Clinical Research.

 For more information visit our Fellowship page.